ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-Handler.md

 ![Context Handler SAML 2.0 up-party](images/howto-saml-context-handler-up-nameidformat.png)

 13. Add an attribute consuming service in metadata and add the service name.
-14. Add all the claims you wan to receive as requested attributes with the format `urn:oasis:names:tc:SAML:2.0:attrname-format:uri`.
+14. Add all the claims you want to receive as requested attributes with the format `urn:oasis:names:tc:SAML:2.0:attrname-format:uri`.
 Optionally set each attribute as required.

 The following claims is most often used: